Roots Imperative

 Bottomland hardwood forest was once the dominant ecosystem but now occupies only two percent of its former range in the LMAV.
 The reforestation maximizes biodiversity, with species selected according to soil moisture along a fine gradient across the site.

-FORGE is measuring and monitoring soil organic carbon and carbon accumulated in above ground biomass as part of a long-term research project, to better understand the how reforestation of bottomland hardwood contributes as a carbon sink in the fight against climate change.
+FORGE is engaged in a long-term research project at Canard Brake, measuring and monitoring soil organic carbon and carbon accumulated in above ground biomass.
+This research contributes new knowledge about the relationship between land restoration and the carbon cycle, allowing us to better understand how newly reforested bottomland hardwood performs as a carbon sink in a changing climate.

 2022